 Sometimes it becomes necessary to revoke a power of attorney.
 To revoke the document, you must do so in writing and gather and destroy any copies of the original document.
 You must also send notifications to any people or businesses who have received a copy of the document and tell them that you’ve revoked a power of attorney.

 Our Southern Massachusettes Estate Planning Attorney Can Help!

-At Surprenant & Beneski, PC, we offer our clients three convenient office locations throughout Southern Massachusetts.
-With offices in New Bedford, Easton, and Hyannis, we make it easy for our clients throughout Southern Massachusetts to access quality legal representation.
+At Surprenant & Beneski, PC, we offer our clients three convenient office locations throughout Southeastern Massachusetts.
+With offices in New Bedford, Easton, and Hyannis, we make it easy for our clients throughout Southeastern Massachusetts to access quality legal representation.
 Our law firm offers our clients focused, skillful legal representation.
 Our founding attorneys are two of only 24 attorneys in Massachusetts that are Certified Elder Law attorneys.

 We understand that making decisions that involve incapacitation can be emotionally challenging.
 Our founding attorney began to focus on elder law after his mother received an Alzheimer’s diagnosis.
 Contact our law firm today to schedule an initial consultation and learn how we can help you prepare for the future by creating a power of attorney.